slykar/jjit-assignment/README.md

 - Highlight marker of the currently displayed offer
 - List offers when clicking on a clustered marker
 - At least a bit of focus on a11y and keyboard navigation possibilities
+- Filters for location with panning to that location

 ### Other